kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

     singularity exec -B $HOME/pgdata:/var/lib/postgresql/data,$HOME/pgrun:/var/run/postgresql cs224w.sif psql -d postgres

+To conclude, using the postgres shell, we create a new database

+    CREATE DATABASE cs224w_db;

+Since it is a new database, we need to add the pointcloud and postgis extensions

+    CREATE EXTENSION postgis;
+	CREATE EXTENSION pointcloud;
+	CREATE EXTENSION pointcloud_postgis;

+Disconnect from postgres

+    \q

 For now, the database setup is complete.
 We will populate our pointcloud database with data later

 #### Project